Why become a Knapton Parish Councillor

 However, they do have the ability to negotiate with, and the power to influence, those other organisations that do make the final decisions and in this respect, parish councils are extremely powerful.
 The organisations that make the final decisions know that a parish council gives the best reflection of how a community feels about something and our views are taken seriously.

-In the last two years the Parish Council has got involved in any aspect of our community that;
+In the last two years, Knapton Parish Council has chalked up over 75 achievements by getting involved in any aspect of our community that;

-could help those in need – Knapton Angels
+- could help those in need – Knapton Angels, bench seating

-could improve – walkways to Mundesley & Knapton Green
+- could be improved – walkways to Mundesley & Knapton Green, dog bins

 How much time does it take up